- Employment status, whether employed or self-employed

 On this page you’ll find our free residential borrowing calculator which helps you work out how much you could borrow on your mortgage.
 You’ll also discover information on mortgage eligibility and lender criteria.

-If you’re looking to borrow money to purchase a property, we strongly advise that you speak to our mortgage advisers to find mortgage deals that match your unique situation.
+If you’re looking to borrow money to purchase a property, we strongly advise that you speak to our mortgage advisers to understand how much you may be able to borrow and which lenders may be suitable for your situation.

-Mortgage Calculator: How Much Can I Borrow?
+Mortgage Borrowing Calculator: Estimate How Much You Could Borrow

 How is this calculated?